Suzuki F engine: F8B

 A SOHC 6-valve 796 cc engine, bore and stroke size is 68.5 mm × 72 mm.
-This engine is not available in Japan and was originally only available for export models of the Suzuki Alto.
-This engine is also widely available in India, Pakistan and China where it has been installed in a large number of vehicles.
+This engine has never been offered in Japan and was originally intended for export models of the Suzuki Alto.
+This engine has since become widely available in India, Pakistan, and China, where it has been installed in a wide variety of vehicles.
+Originally, this engine used a carburettor, which was later removed to improve fuel efficiency and performance.
+The transition to Multi-Point Fuel Injection (MPFI) technology enabled more precise control of the air–fuel mixture, resulting in cleaner emissions and improved engine performance.